monkeyissexy/karma-requirejs-angularjs/README.md

 And then, execute the follow commands,because of the project has `bower.json` and `package.json` already.

-> Notice. karma is based on Node.So you should install NodeJs at first.
+> Notice. karma is based on NodeJs.So you should install NodeJs at first.

 ```
 cd project_path